-A trademark can be renewed in Bangladesh from time to time for an unlimited period upon payment of the renewal fees, failing which the mark becomes liable to be removed from the Register on account of non-renewal.
+A trademark can be renewed in Bangladesh from to for an unlimited period upon payment of the renewal fees, failing which the mark becomes liable to be removed from the Register on account of non-renewal.
 Each renewal term is for a period of 10 years.

 The procedure for filing for a renewal of a trademark in Bangladesh is as follows: Request to renew a trademark in Bangladesh can be filed within 6 months BEFORE THE EXPIRY of the registration/ renewal term if accompanied by the requisite renewal fees on the prescribed form.